ausboss/PygDiscordBot/README.md

 # ToDo:
->Clone the repo.
+>1.
+Clone the repo.

->Change the variables in the sample.env file and save it as .env in the same folder
+>2.
+Change the variables in the sample.env file and save it as .env in the same folder

->Run the bat file
+>3.
+Run the bat file

+# More Info:

 DISORD_BOT_TOKEN: You can get this from the discord developers portal.
 [Guide for setting that up](https://rentry.org/discordbotguide)